Kong/kong-confluent/Kong Konnect and Confluent Cloud/Kong Konnect and Confluent Cloud.md

 ### Konnect new Runtime

 Now it's time to deploy Kong on the EKS Cluster.

-Login to Konnect and go "Runtimes" -> "Kubernetes".
+Login to Konnect.

 ![alt_text](images/image3.png "image_tooltip")

+Go to "Runtimes" -> "Kubernetes".
 Click on "Generate Certificate" and save all Certificates and Key in specific file.
 For example:

 * Cluster Certificate: `tls.crt`
 * Certificate Key: `tls.key`